Short on time? Here’s how to use the Tor browser safely:

 Is the Tor browser different from a VPN?

 Yes — the Tor browser and a VPN are similar, but there are some differences between them.
 The Tor browser is a web browser that connects you to the Tor network, which changes your IP address and encrypts your traffic at least 3 times.
 A VPN is an online app that lets you connect to VPN servers to change your IP address and encrypt your traffic (usually just once).
 Also, the Tor browser is free and open-source.
 On the other hand, most VPNs have paid plans and only some providers have free plans, and only a few VPNs come with open-source apps.

 I personally think the Tor browser is only good for surfing dark web links, while VPNs have many more use cases — they’re great for streaming, torrenting, gaming, and bypassing censorship.
 And while both Tor and VPNs provide security and privacy, I think VPNs are better because Tor has some security issues.
 What’s more, VPNs are much faster than Tor, and this also allows them to help you prevent bandwidth throttling.

 Tor over VPN or VPN over Tor — which is better?

-Tor over VPN connections are much safer and easier to use than VPN over Tor connections — they prevent Tor servers from seeing your real IP address, stop anyone from seeing you’re using Tor, and they protect your real IP address if Tor suffers a leak.
+Tor over VPN connections are much safer than VPN over Tor connections, and easier to use too — they prevent Tor servers from seeing your real IP address, stop anyone from seeing you’re using Tor, and they protect your real IP address if Tor suffers a leak.
 Plus, most top VPNs (like ExpressVPN) support Tor traffic on their servers.

 However, VPN over Tor connections provide poor privacy, as Tor servers can collect your real IP address.
 What’s more, anyone can see you’re using the Tor network.
 And very few VPNs support VPN over Tor connections — and the ones that do require you to perform an inconvenient manual setup.